Glucosamine

 Glucosamine (C_{6}H_{13}NO_{5}) is an amino sugar and a prominent precursor in the biochemical synthesis of glycosylated proteins and lipids.
 Glucosamine is part of the structure of two polysaccharides, chitosan and chitin.
 Glucosamine is one of the most abundant monosaccharides.
-Produced commercially by the hydrolysis of shellfish exoskeletons or, less commonly, by fermentation of a grain such as corn or wheat.
+It is produced commercially by the hydrolysis of shellfish exoskeletons or, less commonly, by fermentation of a grain such as corn or wheat.
 Glucosamine has various names depending on the country and its intended use.

-Although a common dietary supplement, there is little evidence that it is effective for relief of arthritis or pain, and is not an approved prescription drug in the United States.
+Although a common dietary supplement, there is little clinical evidence that it is effective for relief of arthritis or pain, and is not an approved prescription drug in most countries, although it is listed as a medicinal product in Europe.
+Worldwide, there are no clinical organizations that recommend use of glucosamine as a treatment for arthritis.

+Absence of clinical recommendations

+No national clinical organizations recommend use of glucosamine for relief from arthritis.
+These include medical associations in Australia, Canada, the European Society for Clinical and Economic Aspects of Osteoporosis and Osteoarthritis, the United Kingdom National Institute for Health and Care Excellence, the United States National Center for Complementary and Integrative Health, and the American College of Rheumatology and American Arthritis Foundation.

+Recommendations against use

+Several clinical organizations have explicitly recommended against use of glucosamine to treat arthritis, stating that it has not been proven to be effective, that it may have negative interactions with prescription drugs, and that it may cause allergic reactions in people sensitive to shellfish, a common starting material in glucosamine manufacturing.
+The American College of Rheumatology and American Arthritis Foundation stated that "glucosamine is strongly recommended against in patients with knee, hip, and/or hand osteoarthritis".

 Dietary supplement

 Oral glucosamine is a dietary supplement and is not a prescription drug in the United States.
 Glucosamine is marketed as a supplement to support the structure and function of joints, and the marketing is targeted to people with osteoarthritis.
 Commonly sold forms of glucosamine are glucosamine sulfate, glucosamine hydrochloride, and N-acetylglucosamine.
 Of the three commonly available forms of glucosamine, only glucosamine sulfate is given a "likely effective" rating for treating osteoarthritis.
 Glucosamine is often sold in combination with other supplements such as chondroitin sulfate and methylsulfonylmethane.

 Glucosamine, along with commonly used chondroitin, is not routinely prescribed to treat people who have symptomatic osteoarthritis of the knee, as there is insufficient evidence that this treatment is helpful.

-As is common with heavily promoted dietary supplements, the claimed benefits of glucosamine are based principally on clinical and laboratory studies.
-Clinical studies on glucosamine efficacy are divided, with some reporting relief from arthritic pain and stiffness, while others report no benefit above placebo.
+As is common with heavily promoted dietary supplements, the claimed benefits of glucosamine are based principally on individual clinical and laboratory studies.
+Clinical studies on glucosamine efficacy are divided, with some reporting relief from arthritic pain and stiffness, while most studies report no conclusive benefit above placebo.

-As of 2015, there is no evidence that consumption of glucosamine by sport participants prevents or limits joint damage after injury.